ribeena/RecettearXTools/README.md

 ### Exporting USD

-When exporting choose the "None" object (frame) and right click and `select heirachy`, then in the export USD settings choose `selected`, and turn off embed textures.
+When exporting choose the "World Frame" object (frame) and right click and `select heirachy`, then in the export USD settings choose `selected`, and turn off embed textures.